plone/training/docs/volto_customization/shadowing.md

 In that chapter you learn how to override the logo, the footer, the news-item view and the default listing-block.

-The only difference is whenever we add new files instead of adding them to the project we add the to our addon.
+The only difference is whenever we add new files instead of adding them to the project we add the to our add-on.

 For example when we customize the News Item View instead of adding the override as: